larrylugo/GettingAndCleaningData/CodeBook.md

 - mean(): Mean value of previous variable
 - std(): Standard deviation of variables cited above
-- Additional vectors obtained by averaging the signals in a signal window sample.

 Other estimates have been removed for the purpose of this excercise.